4d/go-mobile/docs/getting-started/introduction.md

 With **4D for iOS** and **4D for android**, you can easily create mobile projects directly from 4D, without needing any prior expertise building native mobile apps.

+## Powered by ORDA

+Structure access and data queries benefit from ORDA technology for an object-oriented and optimized server-side code.

 ## Create native apps

 4D handles the complexity and generates - in a totally transparent way - an Xcode project in pure Swift with an optimized UI/UX.